Angelo’s Glassboro Diner (Glassboro)

 Before Angela moved, we were able to go for one last run and diner together.
-Despite Angelos being close and being ranked as one of the best diners in New Jersey, neither of us had been.
+Despite Angelo’s Glassboro Diner being close and being ranked as one of the best diners in New Jersey, neither of us had been.
 It’s a tiny, local diner and only seats about 20 people at one time.

 When we arrived around 10:30 am, it was filled with locals.
-We sat at the counter but then moved to a booth when one opened up.
+We sat at the counter at Angelo’s Glassboro Diner but then moved to a booth when one opened up.

-Despite being busy, the waitress was friendly and refilled our beverages.
+Despite being busy, the waitress at Angelo’s Diner was friendly and refilled our beverages.
 She was one of the nicest waitresses I’ve had, and she made it a point to get to know us a little bit.
 For being crowded, the food came out extremely quickly.

-The menu at Angelos is extremely small.
+Angelo’s Glassboro Diner is extremely small.
 There is nothing fancy and it a typical greasy spoon diner.
 You won’t find gourmet salads or fancy filet mignon.
-There a few different types of omelets, pancakes, eggs and toast.
-I decided to order two over easy eggs with fried tomatoes and rye toast.
+There a few different types of omelets as well as pancakes, eggs and toast.
+I decided to order two over-easy eggs with fried tomatoes and rye toast.

 Growing up in England, I loved fried tomatoes.
 I haven’t seen them at too many diners so it was a rare treat and they were cooked well.
-The toast came lathered in butter which tasted great, and the over easy eggs were perfect.
+The toast at Angelo’s Glassboro Diner came lathered in butter which tasted great, and the over easy eggs were perfect.
 In all, it was a great meal.

-For my meal and coffee, it was $5.50.
-It was literally the cheapest restaurant meal I’ve ever gotten and will probably ever get.
+For my meal and coffee at Angelo’s Diner, it was $5.50.
+It was the cheapest restaurant meal I’ve ever gotten and will probably ever get.
 It was excellent.

-Angelos is a great stop if you’re ever in Pitman.
+Angelo’s Glassboro Diner is an excellent stop if you’re ever in Glassboro.
 It’s a fast, inexpensive and great meal.
-I wouldn’t go for a fancy date or anything, but it’s a great diner.
-I’ll be back again.
+I wouldn’t go for a fancy date or anything, but it’s Angelo’s Diner is a great stop.

 Questions for you: